last-one/Pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 ## Instructions
 [Mytransforms.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/Mytransforms.py): some transformer.

-Because the heatmap, mask are generated offline, so they need be transformed with images.
-Besides the keypoints and center also need be transformed together.
+transformer the image, mask, keypoints and center points, together.

 [CocoFolder.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/CocoFolder.py): to read data for network.

-It will generate the PAFs vector when get the image.
+It will generate the PAFs vector and heatmap when get the image.

 The PAFs vector's format as follow: